This page contains information on licensing requirements for Single Aviation Market (SAM) airlines

 Application three months in advance

-7.1 Where a licence has been granted for a specified term, an application for its renewal must be lodged with the Secretary for Transport (at the address given in paragraph 2.2) not less than three months before the date on which the licence expires.
+8.1 Where a licence has been granted for a specified term, an application for its renewal must be lodged with the Secretary for Transport (at the address given in section 2 above) not less than three months before the date on which the licence expires.

-7.2 An application for the renewal of a licence must include information on the same matters as is required when applying for a new licence; and the licensing authority must apply the same criteria relating to international agreements and safety/security certification as are applied at the time an application is made for a new licence (see section 3).
+8.2 An application for the renewal of a licence must include information on the same matters as is required when applying for a new licence; and the licensing authority must apply the same criteria relating to international agreements and safety/security certification as are applied at the time an application is made for a new licence (see section 3 above).

 Renewal takes effect

-7.3 The renewal of a licence takes effect from the date of expiry of the licence for which renewal is granted.
-The licence may be renewed for an indefinite or specified term.
+8.3 The renewal of a licence takes effect from the date of expiry of the licence for which renewal is granted.